shashankranjan3436/shashankranjan3436/README.md

 - 🔭 I’m currently studying at <a href="https://www.iitg.ac.in/" target="blank">IIT Guwahati</a>

-- 🌱 I’m an Software Developer & AI/ ML enthusiast.
+- 🌱 I’m a Software Developer & AI/ ML enthusiast.

 - 🤝 I’m available for Part/Full-time Tech Jobs.